Use this tool to create a simple or multiple linear regression model for explanation or prediction. Available in Excel using the XLSTAT software.

 - Cp: Mallows Cp coefficient.
 The nearer the Cp coefficient is to p*, the less the model is biased.

 - AIC: Akaike’s Information Criterion.
 This criterion, proposed by Akaike (1973) is derived from the information theory and uses Kullback and Leibler's measurement (1951).
-It is a model selection criterion which penalizes models for which adding new explanatory variables does not supply sufficient information to the model, the information being measured through the MSE.
+It is a model selection criterion that penalizes models where the addition of new explanatory variables does not provide sufficient information to the model, the information being measured through the MSE.
 The aim is to minimize the AIC criterion.